ParsaAlizadeh/universal-parser-tool/README.md

 After installing, the `upt` command will be added to your PATH.

+## Upgrade
+Run this command to upgrade to newer version.

+`pip install --upgrade universal-parser-tool`

 ## Configuration

 All configs stored at `~/.config/upt`, including `upt.conf` (general configs) and `cookie.jar` (cookies).